ayushaggarwalI2V/Video-Analytics-Server/01 Abandon Object Detection/README.md

 3. Highway Scenario
    - Link to video - \\192.168.1.22\Testing_team\ayush_testing_videos\01 Abandon\highwayAbandon 1
    - Set stationary duration time to 10 sec
-   - Check Alert for the object after the Stationary duration time
+   - Check Alert for the object entered in the frame and exceed the stationary duration time
    - Must check other objects not showing the abandoned object
    - Check with different select objects like - cars, buses, etc
    - Expected Output -> **_Must get alert of object_**